sondera-ai/trustworthy-adk/README.md

 ## 🎯 Overview

 This material supports the talk first presented at [2025 BSides Philadelphia](https://bsidesphilly.org/):
 **"Your AI Agent Just Got Pwned: A Security Engineer's Guide to Building Trustworthy Autonomous Systems"**.
+The slides are available [here](docs/2025-12%20-%20Your%20AI%20Agent%20Just%20Got%20Pwned.pdf).

 The toolkit implements proven security patterns and defensive mechanisms to protect AI agents from:
 - Prompt injection attacks